 John Everett Millais Most Famous Paintings

 The Pre-Raphaelite Brotherhood was established at his family home in London.
-By the mid-1850s, Millais was moving away from the Pre-Raphaelite style to his form of realism in art.
-His later works were hugely effective, making Millais one of the wealthiest artists of his day.
+By the mid-1850s, Millais was moving away from the Pre-Raphaelite style to his own unique form of realism.
+His later works were hugely successful, making Millais one of the wealthiest artists of his day.

 Here is a list of John Everett Millais's most famous paintings: